 Understanding Your FlexPay Invoice

-As a FlexPay client, you will receive an invoice every Monday from your FlexPay Client Success Manager.
+Your FlexPay invoice will come to you every Monday from your FlexPay Client Success Manager.
 The invoice will cover the previous 7-day period (from Sunday to Saturday), and it will be due for payment the following Monday.

 For a high-level overview of how we bill, view this article.